zuozhenggh/learning-library/create-labs/labs/5-labs-github-merge-commit-pullrequest/5-labs-github-merge-commit-pullrequest.md

-# Use GitHub to Commit to Git Repository (Git Web UI)
+# Use GitHub Desktop to Commit to the GitHub Repository

 ## Introduction